Josemaría Escrivá

-Josemaría Escrivá de Balaguer y Albás (9 January 1902 – 26 June 1975) was a Spanish Roman Catholic priest.
-He founded Opus Dei, an organization of laypeople and priests dedicated to the teaching that everyone is called to holiness by God and to discover sanctity in their ordinary lives.
-He was canonized in 2002 by Pope John Paul II, who declared Josemaría should be "counted among the great witnesses of Christianity."
+Josemaría Escrivá de Balaguer y Albás (9 January 1902 – 26 June 1975) was a Spanish Catholic priest who founded Opus Dei, an organization of laypeople and priests dedicated to the principle of everyday holiness.
+He was canonized by Pope John Paul II in 2002.

-Escrivá gained a doctorate in civil law at the Complutense University of Madrid and a doctorate in theology at the Lateran University in Rome.
+Escrivá studied for the priesthood in Logroño and Zaragoza and was ordained in the latter in 1925.
+He then moved to Madrid, where he pursued doctoral studies in civil law at the Central University.
+After the start of the Spanish Civil War in 1936, Escrivá fled from Madrid, via Andorra and France, to the city of Burgos, which at the time served as the headquarters of the rebel Nationalist forces under General Francisco Franco.
+After the military triumph of the Nationalists, Escrivá returned to Madrid and completed his doctorate in 1939.
 His principal work was the initiation, government and expansion of Opus Dei.
-Escrivá's best-known publication is The Way, which has been translated into 43 languages and has sold several million copies.
+His best-known publication is The Way, which has been translated into 43 languages and has sold several million copies.
+Escrivá settled in Rome in 1946.
+In 1955 he received a doctorate in theology from the Lateran University.

+Escrivá and Opus Dei have attracted attention and controversy within the Catholic Church and in the worldwide press, including allegations of secrecy, elitism, cult-like practices, collaboration with the dictatorship of General Franco in Spain (1936–1975) and other right-wing political causes, as well as financial malfeasance.
+After his death, Escrivá's beatification and canonization also generated considerable comment and contention.
+Several former members of Opus Dei and associates of Escrivá have publicly questioned his personal character and holiness.

-Escrivá and Opus Dei have been accused of secrecy, elitism, cult-like practices, and involvement with right-wing causes, such as the rule of Francisco Franco in Spain (1939–1975).
-After his death, his canonization attracted considerable attention and controversy among some Catholics and the worldwide press.
-Several journalists who have investigated the history of Opus Dei, among them Vatican analyst John L. Allen Jr., have argued that many of these accusations are unproven or have grown from allegations by enemies of Escrivá and his organization.
-Cardinal Albino Luciani (later Pope John Paul I), John Paul II, Benedict XVI, Pope Francis, Óscar Romero, and many other Catholic leaders have endorsed Escrivá's teaching concerning the universal call to holiness, the role of the laity, and the sanctifying effect of ordinary work.
+Sources close to Opus Dei, and some independent journalists such as the Vatican analyst John L. Allen Jr., have argued that many of those accusations are unproven and originate with Escrivá's personal enemies.
+John Paul II and other Catholic leaders have endorsed Escrivá's teachings on the universal call to holiness, the role of the laity, and the sanctifying effect of ordinary work.
 According to Allen, among Catholics, Escrivá is "reviled by some and venerated by millions more".